mysociety/fixmystreet/training/citizens.md

 ## Get email updates

-You can ask FixMyStreet to email you whenever:
+You can ask MakeMyIsland to email you whenever:

 * **problem reports are submitted near a place you're interested in**